Species Introduction

 ✓ Expert Tip

-Consider using a feeding ring to keep food in one area, allowing your fish to eat without it dispersing throughout the tank and potentially fouling the water.
+Consider using a feeding ring to keep food concentrated in one area, making it easier for your fish to find and reducing waste.

 Q: What are the best tank mates for Koi Kohaku Swordtails?